solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

-This will start with a typical classic deployment where you deploy your application to a web server and a database server on a physical or virtualized host operating system and then explore the evolution of the potential deployment options in a simple to complex progression ending with your application running as containers in Azure Kubernetes Service (AKS) with Azure Database for MySQL hosting your database.
+This will start with a typical classic deployment where you deploy your application to a web server and a database server on a physical or virtualized host operating system.
+Next, explore the evolution of the potential deployment options from a simple web app deployed to a App Service to complex progression ending with your application running as containers in Azure Kubernetes Service (AKS) with Azure Database for MySQL hosting your database.

 ## Development evolution